vincentbarr/vincentbarr.github.com/_posts/2016-03-12-export-amazon-wishlist-excel.md

 comments: true
 ---

-Today, I accidentally deleted my wishlist on Amazon.com.
+Today, I accidentally deleted my wishlist from Amazon.com.

-Born on April 23, 2010, my list grew to include 931 unread books that I liked to believe I would eventually read.
-A handful of recommendations came from friends and old coworkers, and the majority from the corners of the Internet.
+Born on April 23, 2010, my reading list disguised as a wishlist grew to 931 unread books.
+A few recommendations came from friends and coworkers, but the large majority were a byproduct of late nights spent scouring the corners of the Internet.

-Fortunately, I realized my mistake immediately and contacted Support who was able to immediately revive my list.
+Fortunately, Amazon's customer support team was able to reverse my damage almost immediately.

-At this point, I realized, 'I should own this data' both for the purposes of backup and redundancy, and also for sorting, editing, and manipulating my list so that I may prioritize and, you know, actually have a grasp of what's on my reading list.

-There are a number of ways to go about this, and I chose to describe the three listed below.
-I recommend option 3, wherein you pull your list data into Excel using a Web Query.
+At this point, I realized _I_ should own this data, not Amazon.
+Doing so would provide me with a backup of my reading list and the ability to sort, edit and prioritize my list quickly and easily.

+I saw three options:
-## Option 1: Export your wish list as a PDF
+1. Export my wish list as a PDF

-This is the quickest option.

-Steps:
-0. From Amazon.com, navigate to 'Your Lists'
-1. Click the printer icon
-2. ⌘ + P to print
-3. Set the Destination setting to 'Save as PDF'
-4. Save
+2. (1), then copy and paste the PDF into Excel as text

-## Option 2: Import your wish list from PDF format to text Excel
+3. Use a Web Query to import my wish list directly from Amazon.com to Excel

-This requires completing Option 1.

-Importing to Excel provides the benefit of being able to sort, filter, and manipulate your reading list.

-0. Open the local copy of your Wish List in PDF format
-1. ⌘ + A to select all content
-2. ⌘ + C to copy to clipboard
-3. Switch to Excel
-3. ⌘ + ^ + V to Paste Special
-4. Select Text

-You now have the data in Excel, though you'll likely want to clean and format it according to your needs.
+I chose (3).
+(1) didn't meet my requirement to sort the list as desired and (2) required more steps (and memory usage) than (3).

+Here's how to do it.

-## Option 3: Import your list directly from Amazon to Excel using a Web Query
+## How to import your wish list from Amazon.com to Excel using a Web Query

-This is my preferred option for it requires fewer steps than Option 2, avoids the memory consumption of a large copy and paste job, and accomplishes my goal of wishlist backup and manipulation.
+Open your browser.
 0. From Amazon.com, navigate to 'Your Lists'
 1. Click the printer icon
 2. Copy the URL from the address bar